sprblm/dots-patterns/patterns/network-health-indicator.md

 ## Potential Problems with Network Health Indicator

 - There can be a lot of information about each device that isn't really useful to all users.
-Some users will want to see advanced information, like the IP IP address.
+Some users will want to see advanced information, like the IP address.
 Consider 'advanced' and 'basic' views that users can toggle on or off depending on what they need from the interface.

 - Keeping a local history may not be enough to have the full scope of history,